Predicting Phenotypes from Brain Connection Structure: Simulation studies

 In the left panel of Figure \ref{F:asymptotic}, the boxplots display the estimated percentages of correctly clustered covariate pairs, $100\hat{\tau}$, for the 25 simulated datasets.
-We find that the accuracy of the inferred covariate-cluster allocations increases with the dimension of the data.
-The right panel of Figure \ref{F:asymptotic} demonstrates the methodology's success in discriminating between PDPs and Dirichlet processes, demonstrating that the lower bound of the log-Bayes factors increasingly favor the true PDP model.
+We find that the accuracy of the inferred covariate-cluster allocations increases with data dimension.
+The right panel of Figure \ref{F:asymptotic} demonstrates the methodology's success in discriminating between PDPs and Dirichlet processes; the log-Bayes factor lower bounds increasingly favor the true PDP model.